-The holders of a majority of our common stock outstanding on the record date must be present, in person or by proxy, at the Annual Meeting in order to have the required quorum for the transaction of business.
+Both (i) the holders of at least one-third of the voting power of the shares of our capital stock issued and outstanding and entitled to vote at the Annual Meeting and (ii) the holders of at least one-third of our Common Stock issued and outstanding and entitled to vote at the Annual Meeting must be present, in person or by proxy, at the Annual Meeting in order to have the required quorum for the transaction of business.
 Pursuant to Delaware corporate law, abstentions and broker non-votes will be counted for the purpose of determining whether a quorum is present.